kvabapo/marsair/readme.md

 # MarsAir automated test cases

-## Overview
-This repository is about testing the user flows of the MarsAir web application
+This repository is about testing the user flows of the MarsAir web application. <a href ="https://testcafe.io/"> Testcafe </a> is the testing framework used.

 ## Getting started

-Clone repository and `npm install`
+1. Clone repository and `npm install`
-Check successful install `testcafe -v`
+2. Check successful install `testcafe -v`

 ## Run tests
-Go to /marsair
+1. Go to `/marsair`
-On command line type `testcafe chrome`
+2. On command line type `testcafe chrome`
-It should launch a browser and display test results
+3. It should launch a browser and display test results